NeuroDataDesign/m2g_data_web/docs/datasets/CoRR/SWU4.rst

    contain the root `toctree` directive.

 ******************
-BNU1
+SWU4
 ******************

 Overview
 -----------

-Connectivity-based Brain Imaging Research Database (C-BIRD) at BNU
+SWU 4 - Southwest University

-See http://fcon_1000.projects.nitrc.org/indi/CoRR/html/bnu_1.html for the website of the original dataset
+See http://fcon_1000.projects.nitrc.org/indi/CoRR/html/swu_4.html for the website of the original dataset

 Download all data at once
 -------------------------------------